-It seems that Monster is continuing its long, slow fade as the ‘big dog’ in the job board world (funny how long-term lack of leadership can do that to you).
-But there are plenty of services vying for the leadership role: Indeed, CareerBuilder, and LinkedIn come most immediately to mind.
-Of these, the latter two have shown the most consistent efforts to offer new services.
-Since what happens at the top of the industry often filters down to the rest of us, let’s take a look at what these two job boards have introduced in 2012-13:
+As Monster continues its long, slow fade as the ‘big dog’ in the job board world (funny how long-term lack of leadership can do that to you), industry attention turns to LinkedIn and CareerBuilder.
+Why?
+These sites have shown the most consistent efforts to offer new services.
+Since what happens at the top of the industry often filters down to the rest of us, let’s take a look at what LinkedIn and CareerBuilder have introduced in 2012-13:

 - Introduced a service that allows you to compare your ad’s results with other similar ads on CB – including qualifying demographic info about applicant pool.
 Nice use of the infamous ‘Big Data’.